About CABOC

 About California Association of Bond Oversight Committees (CABOC)

 CABOC was co-founded by Jack Weir and Anton Jungherr in 2019 as a Nonprofit California Public Benefits Corporation, corporation number 4319346.
 CABOC is exempt from Federal income tax under Internal Revenue Code Section 501(c)(3), identification number 84-3416221.
-Donors can deduct contributions they make to CABOC under IRS Section 170 to the fullest extent allowed by law.
+Donors can deduct contributions they make to CABOC under IRS Section 170 to the fullest extent.

-The Little Hoover Commission (LHC) is a bipartisan independent California oversight agency to promote the economy and efficiency in state and local government.
+The Little Hoover Commission (LHC) is a bipartisan, independent California oversight agency to promote the economy and efficiency in state and local government.
 “The Commission fulfills this charge by listening to the public, consulting with the experts, and conferring with the wise.
-During its investigations, the Commission typically impanels advisory committees, conducts public hearings, and visits government operations in action.”
-LHC in their Report #236, February 2017 made recommendations to the Governor and the Legislature regarding School Proposition 39 bonds.
+The Commission typically impanels advisory committees during its investigations, conducts public hearings, and visits government operations in action.”
+In their Report #236, February 2017, LHC made recommendations to the Governor and the Legislature regarding School Proposition 39 bonds.

 The implementation of these three LHC recommendations will guide the focus and work of CABOC: